What is a Mobile Heavy Equipment Mechanic?

-In 2016, there was an estimated number of 127,400 jobs in the United States for Mobile Heavy Equipment Mechanic.
+In the United States, there were 127,400 jobs for Mobile Heavy Equipment Mechanic in 2016.
 New jobs are being produced at a rate of 8.2% which is above the national average.
 The Bureau of Labor Statistics predicts 10,500 new jobs for Mobile Heavy Equipment Mechanic by 2026.
 The BLS estimates 13,500 yearly job openings in this field.

 The states with the most job growth for Mobile Heavy Equipment Mechanic are Utah, Florida, and Texas.
 Watch out if you plan on working in Maine, Alaska, or New Mexico.
 These states have the worst job growth for this type of profession.